What is in your bucket list? Mine is to have breakfast, lunch and dinner in 3 countries.

 The funny thing is that this could not have happened if I had booked my trip properly.
 I was in Bonn, Germany and was supposed to leave in the middle of the night for France with Flixbus.
 However, I booked my bus on the following day instead.
-Ah, a rookie treveller mistake.
+A rookie mistake.

 When morning came, I dragged my sleepy body up to get ready and leave.
 It was a torture to wake up at 6am, such an ungodly hour.
 I grabbed a German sandwich, which Valentin prepared for me, and went off to Cologne to take my bus.